FirebirdSQL/jaybird-manual/src/jaybird_manual.md

-In *consistency* and *concurrency* modes Firebird database engine loads the different versions of the same record from disk and checks the “timestamps” of each version and compares it with the “timestamp” of the current transaction.
+In *consistency* and *concurrency* modes Firebird database engine loads the different versions of the same record from disk and checks the "timestamps" of each version and compares it with the "timestamp" of the current transaction.
 The record version with the highest timestamp that is however lower or equal to the timestamp of the current transaction is returned to the application.
 This effectively returns the version of the